vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 the same input shape.

-In general, I feel the emphasis on making things functionally pure is a bit overstated in Jax.
+In general, I feel the emphasis on making things functionally pure is a bit overstated in JAX.
 In my (perhaps misinformed) opinion, it is better to simply understand the difference of trace-time and compiled behaviour, and when they will be triggered.
-Python is ridiculously expressive, and making use of that is part of the power of Jax, so it would be a shame to needlessly restrict that.
+Python is ridiculously expressive, and making use of that is part of the power of JAX, so it would be a shame to needlessly restrict that.

 ## Conditionals and Loops in Compiled Functions

 I hope now that you have developed a bit of an intuition into the difference between trace-time and compiled behaviour.
 But if not, here is a summary:
 - Tracing occurs when a jit compiled function encounters a set of input shapes and static argument values that it hasn't encountered yet.
-In such cases, Jax relies on the Python interpreter to step through the function.
+In such cases, JAX relies on the Python interpreter to step through the function.
 All normal Python rules apply in this case.
 The traced graph will **contain traceable operations that were encountered during this specific instance of tracing**.